sashacode1488/Lambda-Joiner/README.md

 ### 📄 License

-This project is distributed under the MIT License.
+This project is distributed under the MPL 2.0 License.
 See the `LICENSE` file for more information.

 ---